Activists Urge Unlimited MetroCard Holders to 'Swipe It Forward' for Low-Income Riders

 "It's not illegal.
 It doesnt really cost me anything, cost me anything more on my monthly pass," said one rider.

-"I don't do it now, but I see why other people would want to do it to help other people out," said another.
+"I don't do it right now, but I see why other people would want to do it, because they would want to help other people out," said another.

-The MTA confirms it's illegal to sell a swipe, but not to give one away.
+The MTA confirms it is illegal to sell a swipe, but not to give one away.
 But riders have to wait 18 minutes after swiping a card to swipe it again.
 So as a practical matter, they generally can swipe it forward only when they are leaving a station.